ARTIST OF THE WEEK

 Key Stage 4 Homework

 Homework is set weekly to fortnightly as required to support the lesson content.
 Tasks are often important research or preparation for the lessons.
 At certain stages in the projects, tasks are designed for completion at home.
-Tasks range from artist research, extended writing, photography, hand stitching to observational drawing.
+Tasks range from artist research, extended writing, photography, and hand stitching to observational drawing.

 How is this qualification assessed?